arantespp/arantespp.com/posts/zettelkasten/startup-studio.md

 - It's an organization that creates startups following a repetitive process.
 It acts as a co-founder to startups.

-  - Besides providing funding for early-stage startups (as a VC do), Studios will also assign members of their own team to help the original founding team build the startup.
+  - Besides providing funding for early-stage startups (as a [venture capital](/zettelkasten/venture-capital) do), Studios will also assign members of their own team to help the original founding team build the startup.

-    - Because of this, Studios take more equity than VCs.
+    - Because of this, Studios take more equity than [venture capitals](/zettelkasten/venture-capital).

 - The products of Startup Studios are startups.